 In the JMS sender adapter, the dead letter queue can be configured as of JMS adapter version 1.1.
 The checkbox, Dead-Letter Queue, for activating the dead letter queue is available on the Connection tab.
 The checkbox is selected by default, meaning that dead letter handling is active.
 After the second retry of a message that could not be completed because of a node crash, this message is moved to a dead letter queue and not processed any further.
 The number of retries is not configurable.

-If you are sure that only small messages will be processed in your scenario and no memory issues will occur, you can deselect the checkbox to improve the performance, but do keep the risk of an outage in mind.
+For high-load scenarios or if you are sure that only small messages will be processed in your scenario, you should deselect the checkbox to improve the performance, but do keep the risk of an outage in mind.
+The recommended configuration would be to configure the size check in the used sender adapter and with this configuration reject large messages to avoid that a large message can cause an out-of-memory.
+Unfortunately not all sender adapters support the size check yet.

 Checkbox Not Available – JMS Adapter Version Too Old